List of Coronation Street characters introduced in 1968: Maggie Cooke

 Maggie Cooke (also Preston and Clegg) is played by Irene Sutcliffe.
 She ran the corner shop from 1968 to 1974.
-Maggie's storylines included her life with alcoholic husband Les Clegg (John Sharp), whom she divorced in 1969, her adoptive son Gordon (Bill Kenwright), her sister Betty Turpin (Betty Driver) was his birth mother, and a further marriage to reformed alcoholic, Ron Cooke, on 10 July 1974.
+Maggie's storylines included her life with alcoholic husband Les Clegg (John Sharp), whom she divorced in 1969, her adoptive son Gordon (Bill Kenwright), her sister Betty Turpin (Betty Driver) was his birth mother, and a further marriage to reformed alcoholic, Ron Cooke (Eric Lander), on 10 July 1974.
 She emigrated to Zaire after the wedding but made a brief return to the street in December of the same year when Gordon found out that Betty was his mother.
 She rejoined her husband the following month and has not returned to the street since.

-In 2003, she was still living in Zaire.
+In 2003, she was still living in the Democratic Republic of the Congo (which Zaire had become).
 In 2012, when her sister Betty died, Maggie was not at the funeral or mentioned.
 A photograph of her was seen on the shelf in the background when Gordon, Emily Bishop (Eileen Derbyshire), Rita Sullivan (Barbara Knox) and Stella Price (Michelle Collins) went to Betty's house to sort through her belongings.

 In 2019, a writer from Soap World included Maggie and Ron's ceremony in their feature profiling soap weddings.
 They wrote "this marriage was sparked by a response to a lonely hearts ad in a newspaper!"